-Did You Say Free? has been added to your bookmarks.
+Did You Say Free? has been saved

 Free is well on its way to becoming a sustainable business model for companies that make money by giving something away.
 Beyond the gimmickry and the academic discussion, companies that are serious about testing the waters of Free often benefit from a set of rules and principles important to its successful application.